Skip to main content

 Strong

-Panax ginseng has one of the largest bodies of clinical research among adaptogens, with over 500 published human studies.
-Geng et al. (2010) conducted a systematic review of 9 RCTs and found consistent cognitive benefits.
-Seida et al. (2011) reviewed 65 studies on immune function and found moderate evidence for cold/flu prevention.
-For erectile dysfunction, Jang et al. (2008) published a meta-analysis of 7 RCTs showing significant improvement.
-The Korean red ginseng form (steamed) has a modified ginsenoside profile with enhanced bioactive compounds (Rg3, compound K) and is generally considered more potent.
+Panax ginseng is a well-researched adaptogen with over 500 human studies.
+Geng et al. (2010) conducted a systematic review of nine randomized controlled trials (RCTs) and found consistent cognitive benefits associated with its use.
+Seida et al. (2011) reviewed 65 studies on immune function and reported moderate evidence supporting the role of Panax ginseng in preventing colds and flu.
+For erectile dysfunction, Jang et al. (2008) published a meta-analysis of seven RCTs, demonstrating significant improvement with red ginseng supplementation.

 Evidence by Condition